Most people have heard the term “water weight.” However, it may not mean much to you unless

 you experience water retention that concerns you, your doctor may be able to modify

-• Chronic health conditions.
+your medication regimen to reduce it. - Chronic health conditions.
 Some heart, kidney, or liver problems can cause increased

 water weight.
 If you experience water retention that isn’t explained in some other way,